Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

   1.009067s   2   4.76%
 ```
 ## The Performance Thief
-nearly 1 request per second! what happened here?
-Ruby is slow?
-Rails is slow? it is neither.
+Nearly 1 request per second! what happened here?
+Is Ruby slow?
+Is Rails slow? it is neither.
 It has more to do with how IO is handled by the process, IO here can be anything from Network IO to Disk IO.
-When the code executes to the point where it needs to perform IO it needs to wait for the result of the IO before being able to continue with the code execution.
+When the code executes to the point where it needs to perform IO, it needs to wait for the result of the IO before being able to continue with the code execution.

-What really happened here is that we simulated IO with the `sleep` system call which tells the OS scheduler to not run the process until after 1 second has passed, with an actual IO operation it'll be similar because the process would be waiting for the IO result and not able to continue execution until the IO result is returned.
+What really happened here is that we simulated IO with the `sleep` system call, which tells the OS scheduler to not run the process until after 1 second has passed, with an actual IO operation it'll be similar because the process would be waiting for the IO result and not able to continue execution until the IO result is returned.

-Ok so the IO is blocking the code execution for that particular request the process can handle other request at the mean time yes?
+Ok, so the IO is blocking the code execution for that particular request the process can handle other request at the mean time yes?

-let's try it out with `/simulated_io` endpoint with `delay of 1 second` and `concurrency of 5`:
+Let's try it out with `/simulated_io` endpoint with `delay of 1 second` and `concurrency of 5`:
 ```bash
 docker run --rm --net=host ghcr.io/six-ddc/plow -c 5 'http://localhost:8080/simulated_io?delay=1'
 ```